TheBestronics is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Application of 3D Printers

-Hearing professionals and earmold labs use the digital flow of 3D printing to create custom high-quality ear products and with high volume in programs such as behind-the-ear hearing aids, hearing protection, and custom earplugs and earbuds.
+Hearing professionals and earmold labs use the digital flow of 3D printing to create custom high-quality ear products with high volume in programs such as behind-the-ear hearing aids, hearing protection, and custom earplugs and earbuds.

 High-definition material models are widely used in recording, portraying Realistic sculptures of the characters, and making Templates.
 The 3D printed parts are starred in motion pictures, video games, and special effects of blockbuster movies.